 3. Stack The Dishes by Size

-We feel that organization works well everywhere – even when washing dishes.
+We feel that organization works well everywhere- even when you have to clean dirty dishes.
 Stacking and grouping similarly-sized items will help you get through the load faster by reducing time spent to sort out mixed-up utensils.
 Start from the top of the pyramid i.e. small bowls and plates and work your way down to the big platters and large plates - think of it like a game of Tetris!
 For glassware or delicate items, you can keep them separately in a safe place next to the sink on the counter and deal with them at the end.

 4. Pre-Soak Bigger Utensils in Hot Water